smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 DefaultIdleInTxSessionTimeout = '1h' # Default
 ```
-Database queries will timeout if they are idle in transaction for this duration or longer.
+DefaultIdleInTxSessionTimeout is the maximum time allowed for queries to idle in transaction before timing out.

 ### DefaultLockTimeout<a id='Database-DefaultLockTimeout'></a>
 ```toml
 DefaultLockTimeout = '15s' # Default
 ```
-Database queries will timeout if they are stuck waiting to take a lock for this duration or longer.
+DefaultLockTimeout is the maximum time allowed for a query stuck waiting to take a lock before timing out.

 ### DefaultQueryTimeout<a id='Database-DefaultQueryTimeout'></a>
 ```toml
 DefaultQueryTimeout = '10s' # Default
 ```
-Database queries expected to return quickly will timeout after exceeding this duration.
+DefaultQueryTimeout is the maximum time allowed for standard queries before timing out.

 ### MigrateOnStartup<a id='Database-MigrateOnStartup'></a>
 ```toml